Updated: 25 June 2017

 One of my highlights wasn’t actually in Berlin itself though, but just on the outskirts.
 On my second day I decided to do a bit of “urban exploring”, and ventured to an abandoned hospital that I’d read about online.
 The eerie, derelict building was a photographer’s wet dream, and I spent ages snapping away.
 Full post to come soon, but for now, here’s a teaser:

 After a non-stop few days in Berlin, I’ve arrived in Budapest, making Hungary my 30th country.
 Hooray.

-I’m staying in this amazing 4 star hotel (which I paid absolutely nowt for), so I’m centrally located to visit all the main attractions.
+I’m staying in this amazing 4 star hotel (which I paid absolutely nowt for), so I’m centrally located to visit all the main attractions, including the beautiful Hungarian parliament buildings.
 I’ll begin exploring the city properly tomorrow, because for now I need time to relax and rest, reflecting on everything that’s happened and all the places I’ve been since starting my challenge back in January 2016.

 What’s my next travel challenge?

 This has been a tricky challenge, and there were times I never thought I’d manage it.
 But I’m so pleased to be able to say I have visited 30 countries before I turned 30 (in fact, 13 days before my 30th).
 It’s such an achievement; one that’s allowed me to make so many friends, see so many beautiful things and take amazing pictures along the way.
 All this travelling has taught me a great deal, too.

 I’ve already been giving my next travel challenge some thought.
 My cousin had suggested an A to Z of transport around the world, while my Grandma reckons a country from every letter of the alphabet.
 Doing 40 countries before 40 would be too easy I fear… What do you think should be my next challenge?